Elbert Frank Cox: Howard University

 Cox started to teach at Howard University in September 1930.
 Despite his credentials, he was outranked by other professors such as William Bauduit and Charles Syphax.
 Both had published multiple papers; it was only now that Cox published his graduation paper.
 Williams, his supervisor, tried to pursue recognition for Cox from a university in another country but had difficulties in doing so.
 Different universities in England and Germany refused to consider his thesis, but the Tohoku Imperial University in Sendai, Japan did recognize it.
 It was published in the Tôhoku Mathematical Journal in 1934.
 He was, however, very active in teaching: the university's president, James M. Nabrit, remarked that Cox had directed more Master's Degree students than any other professor at Howard University.
 His students also performed better than those of other professors, and he was a popular professor.
 Among his students was his son Elbert Lucien Cox, and William Schieffelin Claytor, the third African-American to get a Ph.D. in mathematics.
 Cox was promoted to professor in 1947.
 In 1957, he became head of the Department of Mathematics, a position which he held until 1961.
 He retired in 1965 at the age of 70, three years before his death.
-His portrait hangs in Howard University's common room.
+His portrait hangs in the Howard mathematics department's common room.

 During World War II, Cox taught engineering science and war management from 1942 to 1944.

 During his life, Cox published two articles.
 He expanded on the work Niels Nörlund had done on Euler polynomials as a solution to a particular difference equation.
 Cox used generalized Euler polynomials and the generalized Boole summation formula to expand on the Boole summation formula.
 He also studied a number of specialized polynomials as solutions for certain differential equations.
 In his other paper, published in 1947, he mathematically compared three systems of grading.

-While Cox did not live to see the inauguration of Howard's mathematics PhD, he significantly contributed to its launching, as detailed in his obituary: "While Cox did not live to see the inauguration of the Ph.D. program at Howard, it is believed by many that Cox did much to make it possible.
+While Cox did not live to see the inauguration of Howard's mathematics PhD, he significantly contributed to its launching, as detailed in his obituary: "[I]t is believed by many that Cox did much to make it [Howard's mathematics PhD program] possible.
 Cox helped to build up the department to the point that the Ph.D. program became a practical next step.
 He gave the department a great deal of credibility; primarily because of this personal prestige as a mathematician, as being the first black to receive a Ph.D. in mathematics, because of the nature and kinds of appointments to the faculty that were made while he chaired the Department, and because of the kinds of students that he attracted to Howard to study mathematics at both the undergraduate and master's levels."